Headline »

 “He sits at his table long as a fable planning a banquet of death too sharp are his claws too aglow are his eyes Putin of the great war cry dragging his carcass of history.”

-Photo Essay: One Picture Tells…Masks on the Ground
+Photo Essay: OBSERVATIONS…Masks on the Ground

 November 4, 2021 – 5:21 pm |